cerc-io/stack-orchestrator/stack_orchestrator/data/stacks/uniswap-urbit-app/README.md

 ## Clean up

-To stop all uniswap-urbit-app services running in the background, while preserving chain data:
+To stop all uniswap-urbit-app services running in the background, while preserving data:

 ```bash
 laconic-so deployment --dir uniswap-urbit-app-deployment stop